qzagarese/dockerunit/README.md

 /* Tells Consul how to monitor the state of your service.
 You should always provide a health check endpoint.
-If not, Dockerunit cannot guarantee your service started successfully, before your test invokes its endpoints. */
+If not, Dockerunit cannot guarantee that your service has started successfully, before your test invokes its endpoints. */
 @WebHealthCheck(exposedPort=8080, endpoint="/health-check")
 public class MyServiceDescriptor {